Frank Sinatra

 Career Path

-All the most popular stage venues were concentrated in Manhattan, and Lucky Luciano, a fellow countryman of Sinatra who became the godfather of the American Mafia, controlled them.
-Frank's mother helped him connect with people from Lucky's circle, and the young man was arranged an audition.
-Mobsters eagerly used young talents like stocks that could increase in value.
+Manhattan housed all the hottest stage venues, and Lucky Luciano – Sinatra's fellow Italian-American who'd become the American Mafia's godfather – controlled them.
+Frank's mother helped him connect with Lucky's people, and they arranged an audition for the young singer.
+The mobsters saw young talent as investments that could pay off big.
 Therefore, they took a liking to young Sinatra and decided to promote him.

 Frank Sinatra in his youth